CarlosDS6/Profile/README.md

 # Welcome to my Data Portfolio
 Here I will document projects that I have worked on.

-### Please bear with me as this is still under construction at the current time
+### Please bear with me as this page is still under construction at the current time